 Regular pins, Idea Pins, Video Pins – the choice is yours.

 If you think about it, focusing on your content makes all the sense because you’re sending traffic to your website (which I hope is the hub of your business).

 4. Being inconsistent

 Hopping from one thing to another, getting distracted by shiny objects (e.g., a new strategy for tripling your traffic), expecting results yesterday – these are all symptoms of inconsistency and the fact that you haven’t thought things out before jumping into action.

 This is a common error among service providers who spend most of their time keeping up with Instagram, and Pinterest is simply not a priority.

-If you want your ideal clients to find you on Pinterest, you need to find the time to put yourself out there every single day and serve with your best content.
+If you want your target clients to find you on Pinterest, you need to find the time to put yourself out there with your best content.